 In conclusion, from this second IEL study two tables have been extracted that give the IEL for Galileo at 1.05 km from the amateur station depending on transmission power, and type of amateur antenna.
 The study has shown that the maximum IEL obtained was of 32.31 dB for broadband amateur applications and of 29.31 dB for narrow band amateur applications using a transmission power of 1 W. Furthermore, from the studies in this section which are partially summarized in Table 20 and 21 show that the protection criteria are exceeded no matter the transmission power at 1.05 km from the amateur station.
 However, at 5 km from the amateur station the Galileo protection criteria was respected for all cases using a transmission power of 5 mW.
 Note that Section 9 describes options for RFI mitigation that could be used if the protection criterion is exceeded.

-Simulation results: impact of certain amateur station emissions on a deployment simulation of a large number of one type of co-frequency RNSS (space-to-Earth) receivers
+Simulation results: impact of certain amateur station emissions on a deployment simulation of a large number of co-frequency RNSS (space-to-Earth) receivers

 This study provides one way to quantify the extent of interference occurring between a station of the amateur service and a population of RNSS receivers around that station.
 Simulations assuming the following scenarios have been carried out: